-Performance Studies: All music majors need a primary performance area such as voice, piano, guitar, or some other instrument.
+Performance Studies: Every music major needs a primary performance area such as voice, piano, guitar, or some other instrument.
 Each music degree plan requires private study and performance in this area.
-During each music major's development, the student must pass a jury advancement examination to demonstrate mastery of basic competence in this primary performance area.
+During each music major's development, she/he must pass a jury advancement examination to demonstrate mastery of basic competence in this primary performance area.
 Passing this advancement exam is required for the student to study at the upper division (300) level.
-All music majors must study their primary instrument at least two semesters at the 300 level in order to graduate with a music degree; performance majors must study at least four semesters at the 300 and 400 level.
+Every music major must study his/her primary instrument at least two semesters at the 300 level in order to graduate with a music degree; performance majors must study at least four semesters at the 300 and 400 level.

 Musicianship Core: Passing the Musicianship Core indicates that a music major has completed the foundational studies in music and is ready to move into upper division studies.
 Passing the Musicianship Core is a prerequisite for some upper division courses but not all.
 The specific upper division courses are listed in the Music Student Handbook.

 To pass the Musicianship Core, the student must have: